Overview

 The plugin supports all settings described in ctrl_bps documentation except preemptible.

-HTCondor is able to to send jobs to run on a remote compute site, even when that compute site is running a non-HTCondor system, by sending “pilot jobs”, or gliedins, to remote batch systems.
+HTCondor is able to to send jobs to run on a remote compute site, even when that compute site is running a non-HTCondor system, by sending “pilot jobs”, or glideins, to remote batch systems.

 Nodes for HTCondor’s glideins can be allocated with help of ctrl_execute.
 Once you allocated the nodes, you can specify the site where there are available in your BPS configuration file.
 For example: